Resource Guarding Is Not a Dirty Word #2- But What Do You Do If the Dog Is Really Awful??!!

 He can continue to show escalating aggression, until he snaps and bites someone.

 Additionally, in Yeti's case, he was raised having to compete for food from both his parents.
 Wow.
-Tiny pup, two great big, influential dogs.
-Of course the presence of food is a trigger to Yeti!!!
-What a canvas he came to me with, at twelve-weeks of age.
+A tiny pup, two great big, influential dogs.
+Of course, the presence of food is a trigger to Yeti!!!
+What a canvas he came to me with at twelve weeks of age.

-As a beginning LGD owner/trainer I made many mistakes with Yeti.
-Kindness and patience, on both our parts, got us through, but I now know how to create a completely different canvas for pups I raise, in part because of what I learned from Yeti.
+As a beginning LGD owner/trainer, I made many mistakes with Yeti.
+Kindness and patience on both our parts got us through, but I now know how to create a completely different canvas for the pups I raise, in part because of what I learned from Yeti.

-I struggled with resource issues with Yeti for the better part of two years; with Rosie it took me two weeks.
-She was a little younger, so she had less of an established canvas, but more than that I made less mistakes with her.
+I struggled with resource issues with Yeti for the better part of two years; with Rosie, it took me two weeks.
+She was a little younger, so she had less of an established canvas, but more than that, I made fewer mistakes with her.
 She learned quickly because I didn’t confuse her, as I had done with Yeti.

 Here is the story of Rosie: